 US Food Banks and Pantries in America

 Feeding American originally started as a clearinghouse for food donations in throughout the United States in 1979.
 Today it is one of the largest organizations for hunger-relief in the country.
 They network with over 200 food banks and 60,000 food pantries and meal programs agencies in the U.S.

 John van Hengel a retired businessman created the idea of the food bank after helping out at a soup kitchen.
 A hungry woman who frequently rummaged through garbage for food for her children suggested there should be a place where the disadvantaged can go to get fresh food so people did not have to look in the garbage for food.

 America wastes more food than any other nation.
-Every year billions of pounds of food is wasted.
+Every year billions of pounds of food are wasted.
 Up to 40% of produce grown in the U.S. will never be eaten.
-If not rescued it will end up in an incinerator or a landfill as food for sea gulls and other wild birds.
+If not rescued it will end up in an incinerator or a landfill as food for seagulls and other wild birds.
 Many grocery stores, throw out passed due, groceries.

 OneHarvest working in conjunction with local ministries, outreaches, and churches, to help families save on groceries and connected with like-minded people in your area.
 You can purchase with cash or EBT.
 To locate a food purchasing program in your city go (here) and enter your zip code.

 - Organized a neighborhood food drive to help distribute groceries